VoltDB/voltdb/tools/meshmonitor/README.md

 Environmental blips in scheduling, networking, CPU accesss are like potholes to VoltDB.
-If a VoltDB site thread can't run for 50ms - then your application can experience long-tale latency problems.
+If a VoltDB site thread can't run for 50ms - then your application can experience long-tail latency problems.
 If the heartbeating between cluster nodes is delayed for long enough, then some nodes may get ejected from the cluster.